Ministry of Health Singapore. All Rights Reserved.

 “Do a movement screen and if you’ve got some pain, address and fix it.
 Don’t work through it!
 Next, invest in a good coach to teach you to do what you want to do properly.
 Don’t just join a group class of 20 and expect to learn techniques properly,” says Shern Ario Lim, physiotherapist at Level and owner of Work Lift Balance.

-There is always a bigger risk when you move heavier loads, especially when you don’t have the right technique and is impatient for results.
+Start with lighter weights first.
+There is always a bigger risk when you move heavier loads, especially when you don’t have the right technique and are impatient for results.
 However, all these risks can be mitigated if you don’t rush for progress and focus on good form.

 “In my practice [as a physiotherapist], I’ve seen more ‘injuries’ in people who are generally sedentary.
 The injury risk is there regardless of what sport you do and I think that has a lot to do with poor body awareness and the lack of activity, so get moving!”
 Lim adds.